Colorado Plains Oral & Maxillofacial Surgery P.C.

 - Avulsed (Knocked out) Teeth

-Dr. Boedeker has operating room and emergency room privileges at Colorado Plains Medical Center to serve patients of Northeast Colorado who have suffered facial injuries.
+Dr. Boedeker has operating room and emergency room privileges at St. Elizabeth Hospital (formerly CPMC) to serve patients of Northeast Colorado who have suffered facial injuries.